geudde/attic-chest/pages/03.season-2/03.meeting-15/10.gotham/docs.md

 Through Gotham, famed in days of yore,
 For wits, and sages, green and hoar,
 There flowed a river, dull or clear,
-Has never reach’d the muse’s ear,
+Has never reach’d the Muse’s ear,
 But this she knows, two banks it had,
 With trees and various herbage clad,
 On which was built a bridge of stone,